Brad Keywell: Career

-In February 2010, Keywell co-founded Lightbank, a technology venture capital and private equity firm, and was a Managing Director through 2018.
+In February 2010, Keywell co-founded Lightbank, a technology venture capital and private equity firm, and was a managing director through 2018.
 Lightbank's portfolio includes early-stage investments in Sprout Social (NASDAQ:SPT), Udemy (NASDAQ:UDMY), Coffee Meets Bagel, Benzinga (sold to Beringer Capital), Reverb (sold to Etsy), Fooda, EventUp (sold to Gather), BenchPrep, Zeel, and TastyTrade (sold to IG Group).

 In 2013, Keywell co-founded DRIVIN, an automobile data analytics company.
 In 2016, KAR Auction Services (NYSE:KAR) acquired DRIVIN for $43 million.

 In 2014, Keywell co-founded the industrial AI software company Uptake, which is valued at over $2.3 billion.
 Uptake's applications are featured in the Microsoft Energy Core suite.
 Uptake was named the Hottest Startup of the Year by Forbes in 2015.
 Uptake was named a CNBC Disruptor 50 winner for three consecutive years, including the #5 ranked CNBC Disruptor in 2017.
 Keywell was named a Technology Pioneer by the World Economic Forum in 2017.
+Uptake was sold to Bosch in 2026.

 In 2015, Keywell was an early investor in Tempus AI, an AI-enabled precision medicine company, and was on its Board of Directors from inception until 2019.
 Tempus was named to the CNBC Disruptor 50 list in 2021, and has raised over $1 billion in capital from investors including Google, Franklin Templeton, and T.Rowe Price.

 In September 2018, Keywell founded WNDR Museum, an experiential art museum located in Chicago's West Loop.
-WNDR has since expanded to include WNDR Museum locations in San Diego, Seattle, and Boston, and has announced plans for further expansion.
+WNDR has since expanded to include WNDR Museum locations in San Diego, Seattle, and Boston, and had announced plans for further expansion.
+By 2026, all WNDR Museum locations had closed.